 A systems‑first portfolio built with Antigravity—focused on outcomes over code, intentional constraints, and the work that lives beyond the page.

-Shared tags: #devchallenge #portfolio #gemini #googleaichallenge -
+Shared tags: #devchallenge #gemini #portfolio #googleaichallenge -

 I Stopped Reviewing Code: A Backend Dev’s Experiment with Google Gemini